Nick Martinez (baseball)

-Nicholas Andres Martinez (born August 5, 1990) is an American professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
-He has previously played in MLB for the Texas Rangers and San Diego Padres, and for the Hokkaido Nippon-Ham Fighters and Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+Nicholas Andres Martinez (born August 5, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers, San Diego Padres, Cincinnati Reds and for the Hokkaido Nippon-Ham Fighters and Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).

 Amateur career

-Martinez graduated from Belen Jesuit Preparatory School in Miami, Florida, and enrolled at Fordham University.
-He is the 34th Fordham alumnus to make it to the Major League Baseball (MLB).
-He was 1-3 with a 5.33 ERA in 15 games, over two seasons for Fordham as a relief pitcher.
-He was mostly a second baseman, batting .295 with 4 HR, 66 RBI, 167 hits, and 22 stolen bases over three seasons and 148 games.
+Martinez graduated from Belen Jesuit Preparatory School in Miami, Florida.
+He enrolled at Fordham University, where he played college baseball for the Fordham Rams.
+He had a 1–3 win–loss record with a 5.33 earned run average (ERA) in 15 games, over two seasons for Fordham as a relief pitcher.
+He was mostly a second baseman, batting .295 with 4 home runs, 66 runs batted in, 167 hits, and 22 stolen bases over three seasons and 148 games.
 In 2011, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 He also played in the New England Collegiate Baseball League for the Vermont Mountaineers.
-He is the seventh Mountaineer to make it to the MLB.
+He is the seventh Mountaineer to make it to MLB.